 School of Business Electives

-Courses at the junior-senior level that must be selected in the fields of accounting, business administration, business law, decision sciences, economics, entrepreneurship, finance, health services administration, human resource management, or marketing are called School of Business Electives.
+Courses at the junior-senior level that must be selected in the fields of accounting, business administration, business law, decision sciences, economics, entrepreneurship, finance, health services administration, human resource management, management, or marketing are called School of Business Electives.
 University Honors courses at the 300/400 level are also considered Advanced Electives.
 If a student majors in two or more business majors, the School of Business Elective may be used for the required coursework of the second major.

 Courses chosen from any college/school at USD on the basis of the student’s interest are called Electives.
 These electives may be at any level and are only tested for meeting the 120 credit hour requirement.

-Undergraduate accounting and business majors meeting requirements for entry into the M.P.A. program may opt to complete both the B.B.A and M.P.A. concurrently.
-Students who pursue this fast-track option will be awarded their undergraduate and graduate degrees simultaneously, upon completion of the two programs.
+Undergraduate accounting and business majors meeting requirements for entry into the M.Acc. program may opt to complete both the B.B.A and M.Acc. concurrently.
+Students who pursue this accelerated option will be awarded their undergraduate and graduate degrees simultaneously, upon completion of the two programs.
 Permission to be awarded the undergraduate degree prior to the completion of the graduate degree is available.

-Students may apply for admission to the M.P.A. program after completing 75 credit hours.
-USD students applying to the B.B.A./M.P.A. program are not required to provide a GMAT exam score for admission to the fast-track option if they meet all the following criteria: cumulative GPA of 3.25, business GPA of 3.25, and upper-level accounting GPA of 3.25.
-Applicants who do not meet the above criteria are required to provide a GMAT exam score, which will be evaluated along with all application materials in a manner consistent with applications to the M.P.A. program.
+Students may apply for admission to the M.Acc. program after completing 75 credit hours.
+USD students applying to the B.B.A./M.Acc. program are not required to provide a GMAT exam score for admission to the acclerated option if they meet all the following criteria: cumulative GPA of 3.25, business GPA of 3.25, and upper-level accounting GPA of 3.25.
+Applicants who do not meet the above criteria are required to provide a GMAT exam score, which will be evaluated along with all application materials in a manner consistent with applications to the M.Acc. program.
 The fast-track option will confer special student status to those admitted, who will then be eligible to enroll in 700-level courses and to apply for graduate assistantships.

-Business majors meeting requirements for entry into the Masters of Business Administration (M.B.A.) program may opt to complete both the B.B.A and M.B.A. concurrently.
-Students who pursue this fast-track option will be awarded their undergraduate and graduate degrees simultaneously, upon completion of the two programs.
+Business majors meeting requirements for entry into the Master of Business Administration (M.B.A.) program may opt to complete both the B.B.A and M.B.A. concurrently.
+Students who pursue this accelerated option will be awarded their undergraduate and graduate degrees simultaneously, upon completion of the two programs.
 Permission to be awarded the undergraduate degree prior to the completion of the graduate degree is available.

 Students may apply for admission to the M.B.A. program using the standard graduate application process after completing 75 credit hours.
 Applicants for the B.B.A./M.B.A. program are required to submit only two letters of recommendation.
-Students applying to the B.B.A./M.B.A. program are not required to provide a GMAT exam score for application to the fast-track program if they meet all the following criteria: cumulative GPA of 3.25, business GPA of 3.25, and major GPA of 3.25.
-Applicants who do not meet the above criteria are required to provide a GMAT exam score, which will be evaluated along with all application materials in a manner consistent with applications to the M.B.A. program.
+Students applying to the B.B.A./M.B.A. program are not required to provide a GMAT exam score.

 Four-Year Program Guides and Costs